-XVII.
+XV.
 Discipline and Corrective Action

-If harassment, discrimination or retaliation occurred in violation of the policy or procedure, the District shall take disciplinary action against the accused and any other remedial action it determines to be appropriate.
+If harassment, discrimination or retaliation occurred in violation of the policy or procedure, the District shall take disciplinary action against the accused and any other remedial action it determines to be appropriate consistent with state and federal law.
 The action will be prompt, effective, and commensurate with the severity of the offense.
 Remedies for the complainant might include, but are not limited to:

-- 1. providing an escort to ensure that the complainant can move safely between classes and activities; - 2. ensuring that the complainant and alleged perpetrator do not attend the same classes or work in the same work area; - 3. preventing offending third parties from entering campus: - 4. providing counseling services or a referral to counseling services - 5. providing medical services or a referral to medical services; - 6. providing academic support services, such as tutoring; - 7. arranging for a student-complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record; and - 8. reviewing any disciplinary actions taken against the complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the complainant being disciplined.
+- 1. providing an escort to ensure that the Complainant can move safely between classes and activities; - 2. ensuring that the complainant and alleged perpetrator do not attend the same classes or work in the same work area; - 3. preventing offending third parties from entering campus; - 4. providing counseling services or a referral to counseling services; - 5. providing medical services or a referral to medical services; - 6. providing academic support services, such as tutoring; - 7. arranging for a Student-Complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the Complainant's academic record; and - 8. reviewing any disciplinary actions taken against the Complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the Complainant being disciplined.

-If the District imposes discipline, the nature of the discipline will not be communicated to the complainant.
-However, the District may disclose information about the sanction imposed on an individual who was found to have engaged in harassment when the sanction directly relates to the complainant; for example, the District may inform the complainant that the harasser must stay away from the complainant.
+If the District imposes discipline, the nature of the discipline will not be communicated to the Complainant.
+However, the District may disclose information about the sanction imposed on an individual who was found to have engaged in harassment when the sanction directly relates to the Complainant; for example, the District may inform the Complainant that the harasser must stay away from the Complainant.